-Dementia describes the broad collection of symptoms which are brought on by conditions affecting the brain.
-It is estimated to affect approximately five to eight percent of people over the age of 65 and the number of cases doubles every 5 years for people aged over 65.
+Dementia describes the broad collection of symptoms that are brought on by conditions affecting the brain.
+It is estimated to affect approximately five to eight per cent of people over the age of 65 and the number of cases doubles every 5 years for people aged over 65.
 For more information on the early signs of Dementia read What are the early signs of dementia?

 Importantly there is support available for both the individual and the carer.
 Applying for assistance as early as possible will ensure you receive the care you need at the right time.

-For the carer there are a whole range of services available including counselling, education and support groups.
-It’s an incredibly difficult job and there are many social and public groups and associations who can provide group and one-on-one care.
+For the carer, there are a whole range of services available including counselling, education and support groups.
+It’s an incredibly difficult job and there are many social and public groups and associations that can provide group and one-on-one care.

 Dementia Australia runs a range of webinars for both carers and people living with dementia covering topics including